The U.S. Coast Guard closed traffic on a section of the Mississippi River early today after a barge grounded because of shallow water.

 The drought across the Midwest has left the Mississippi River system, which includes the Ohio and Missouri rivers, with low water levels that have impeded and delayed barge traffic.

 “They are closing the river in some areas,” said Steve Holcomb, vice president of investor relations at Kirby Corp.
-(KEX), a Houston-based company operating a fleet of inland tank barges.
+(KEX:US), a Houston-based company operating a fleet of inland tank barges.
 “We’re carrying a little less product than we historically carry, but we’re still making our deliveries.”

 Kirby primarily moves petrochemicals along with crude oil, Holcomb said.

 Marathon Petroleum Corp.
-(MPC) ships about 50,000 barrels a day of heavy Canadian oil by barge from Patoka, Illinois, to its refinery in Garyville, Louisiana, Garry Peiffer, the company’s executive vice president of corporate planning and investor and government relations, said in a conference call July 31.
+(MPC:US) ships about 50,000 barrels a day of heavy Canadian oil by barge from Patoka, Illinois, to its refinery in Garyville, Louisiana, Garry Peiffer, the company’s executive vice president of corporate planning and investor and government relations, said in a conference call July 31.

 Shane Pochard, a Findlay, Ohio-based spokesman for Marathon, declined to comment on refinery supply in an e-mail.